 If you know the neighbourhood you want to live in, try going for a walk there.
-You may spot a “For rent” sign on an interesting-looking property, or you may just spot an apartment building you really like.
-Check with the building manager, and if there’s nothing available at the moment, maybe they’ll take your name to let you know if something comes open.
+You might spot a “For rent” sign on an interesting-looking property, or you might just spot an apartment building you really like.
+Check with the building manager; if there’s nothing available, maybe they’ll take your name to let you know if something opens up.

 Let your friends and family know you’re looking for a place to rent.
 They may know somebody who’s looking for a new tenant.

 Check the bulletin boards at your neighbourhood community centre, grocery store, or library.

 Calling the landlord

 If you find a property you think may be suitable, call the landlord and find out any information that wasn’t provided in the ad.
 Don’t worry about finer details at this point; focus on finding out whether the property is suitable, and if the landlord seems like a good match for you.

 If everything sounds good, arrange a time to see the property.